neilbrown/edlib/README.md

 neighbouring elements.

 Marks come in three different sorts: ungrouped, grouped, and points.
-All of these appear in document-order a singly linked list, all have a sequence number in the list so ordering-tests are easy, and each can have a set of attributes attached.
+All of these appear in document-order in a linked list, all have a sequence number in the list so ordering-tests are easy, and each can have a set of attributes attached.